The Moon Sighting Controversy

 Astronomical Moon Sighting not in Conformity with Global Moon Sighting

 Astronomical moon sighting is not in conformity with global moon sighting, as meteorologists will confirm moon will be sighted in different latitudes on different dates.
 For example if moon has been sighted in Saudi Arabia, meteorologists will often confirm that there is NO chance of moon sighting in Pakistan on the same day.
-So either follow astronomical moon sighting or global moon sighting!
+So either follow astronomical moon sighting or global moon sighting.
+(However there is also observation that calculations or expert predictions/opinions of meteorologists/astronomists have been proved wrong several times.)

 However Astronomical moon sighting is in conformity with local moon sighting!